mauriciokolinplatform/Kolin_Documentation/technical-specifications/blockchain.md

 # Blockchain

 Kolin was created on the decentralised Waves network.
-This network counts with...

 Name: Kolin